Unveiling Deep Shadows: A Survey and Benchmark on Image and Video Shadow Detection, Removal, and Generation in the Deep Learning Era: Instance Shadow Detection

 \section{Instance Shadow Detection}

 This section introduces another task, instance shadow detection, which aims to find shadows together with their associated objects.
 Knowing the relations between the objects and their shadows benefits lots of image/video editing applications, since it is easy to manipulate objects with their associated shadows simultaneously.
-This task is first formulated by~\cite{wang2020instance} at the image level, and then extended to videos by~\cite{xing2022video}.
-Table~\ref{tab:instance_shadow_detection} encapsulates the essential properties of the surveyed methods.
+This task is first formulated by~\cite{wang2020instance} at the image level, and then extended to videos by~\cite{xing2024video}.
+Table~\ref{tab:instance_shadow_detection} encapsulates the essential properties of the surveyed methods. \xwhu{Compared with pixel-wise detection, instance-level modeling establishes a physical and semantic linkage between casting objects and shadow regions, bridging geometry, illumination, and semantics.}